Joël Veltman: Ajax

-Brighton & Hove Albion
+Brighton and Hove Albion

 2020–21 season: Debut campaign

-On 29 July 2020, Premier League club Brighton & Hove Albion announced that they had completed the signing of Veltman from Ajax on a three-year deal after activating the release clause in his contract, valued at £900,000.
+On 29 July 2020, Premier League club Brighton and Hove Albion announced that they had completed the signing of Veltman from Ajax on a three-year deal after activating the release clause in his contract, valued at £900,000.
 Veltman chose to wear the number 34 jersey, as a tribute to former Ajax teammate Abdelhak Nouri, who collapsed during a friendly in 2017 and went into an induced coma.
 Veltman made his debut for the Sussex side on 17 September 2020 starting in a 4–0 home victory over Portsmouth in the EFL Cup.
-Veltman made his league debut for Brighton on 3 October, coming on as a substitute at half time for Tariq Lamptey in a eventual 4–2 away defeat at Everton.
+Veltman made his league debut for Brighton on 3 October, coming on as a substitute at half time for Tariq Lamptey in an eventual 4–2 away defeat at Everton.
 He scored his first goal for the Sussex side, scoring an equaliser in an eventual 2–1 home defeat against bitter rivals Crystal Palace on 22 February 2021.